AdaCore/spark2014/docs/lrm/source/tasks-and-synchronization.rst

   * Ada.Synchronous_Task_Control.Current_State
     references Ada.Task_Identification.Tasking_State.

-  [Functions already excluded by Ravenscar, such as Ada.Calendar.Clock, are not on this list.]
+  [Functions excluded by the Extended Ravenscar profile (and therefore also by the Ravenscar profile) are not on this list.]

 .. _tu-nt-tasks_and_synchronization-15: